adnan-laigroo/Hospital-Management-System-with-MongoDB-and-WebFlux--Reactive-Programming-/README.md

-# Hospital Management System Project in Spring Boot
+# Hospital Management System Project in Spring WebFlux with MongoDB using Reactive Programming.

 The Hospital Management System project is a web-based application designed to manage various activities of a hospital, including patient management, doctor management, appointment management, and patient record management.
 The project is implemented using the Spring WebFlux framework for reactive programming and MongoDB as the database.